George121380/LEAP/Readme.md

 - **VirtualHome**: [Original VirtualHome Environment](https://github.com/xavierpuigf/virtualhome)
 - **Crow Planner**: [CDL and Crow Planning Framework](https://github.com/concepts-ai/Concepts)
-- **Embodied AI**: This work contributes to the broader field of embodied AI and continual learning

 ---

 **⭐ Star this repository if you find it helpful!**